RealSput/Wenode/README.md

     - `onoutput` (Activated on output, only callback that returns a parameter)
   - Functions
     - `wenode_elem.run()` - runs a non-automatically executing script
+- The `module` tag
+  - A tag which includes the `node_modules` folder already set up, so there is no need for installation, which speeds things up
+  - Usage: `<module src="node_modules.bin"></module>`
+    - Files are generated using the [create-module](scripts/create-module) script
+    - Note: you need to be in a directory which has a `node_modules` folder, but you cannot be inside of the `node_modules` folder itself